pnp/cli-microsoft365/docs/docs/cmd/spo/commandset/commandset-add.md

 ## Remarks

 Running this command from the Windows Command Shell (cmd.exe) or PowerShell for Windows OS XP, 7, 8, 8.1 without bash installed might require additional formatting for command options that have JSON, XML, or JavaScript values because the command shell treats quotes differently.
-For example, this is how listView command can be created from the Windows cmd.exe:
+For example, this is how a ListView Command Set can be created from the Windows cmd.exe:

 ```sh
 m365 spo commandset add --webUrl https://contoso.sharepoint.com/sites/test --title "CLI Commandset" --location "ContextMenu" --listType "List" --clientSideComponentId b41916e7-e69d-467f-b37f-ff8ecf8f99f2 --clientSideComponentProperties '{\"testMessage\":\"Test message\"}'